-Strategic goals are informed by the vision and mission of the District.
-They define the direction provided by the Board to staff in order to move the District forward.
-Each strategic goal is a broad statement of what the District hopes to achieve over the next five years.
+Strategic goals are informed by the vision and mission of WCW.
+They define the direction provided by the Board to staff in order to move WCW forward.
+Each strategic goal is a broad statement of what WCW hopes to achieve over the next five years.
 It is more qualitative than quantitative in nature.

-The District Goals are supported by Objectives (steps toward the overarching Strategic Goal) and Milestones (measurable accomplishments).
+WCW Goals are supported by Objectives (steps toward the overarching Strategic Goal) and Milestones (measurable accomplishments).
 Below is the list of Strategic Goals established by the Board of Directors:

-- 1. Adopt infrastructure maintenance and modernization strategies that maximize performance, reduce risk and ensure reliable service in collaboration with local, regional and national partners to further the mission of the District. - 2.
-Ba an environmental steward in our community through a commitment to reducing carbon emissions, maximizing resource recovery, minimizing our environmental footprint and making significant strides toward becoming a carbon-neutral enterprise.
+- 1. Adopt infrastructure maintenance and modernization strategies that maximize performance, reduce risk and ensure reliable service in collaboration with local, regional and national partners to further the mission of the WCW. - 2.
+Ba an environmental steward in our community through a commitment to reducing carbon emissions, maximizing resource recovery, minimizing our

-- 3. Promote financial policies and practices that support sustainability, integrity, innovation and responsible resource allocation for the organization. - 4.
+- environmental footprint and making significant strides toward becoming a carbon-neutral enterprise. - 3.
+Promote financial policies and practices that support sustainability, integrity, innovation and responsible resource allocation for the organization. - 4.
 Identify and leverage information and data management systems to ensure responsible infrastructure management and promote an effective and innovative organization. - 5.
 Recruit, develop, inspire and retain employees who embrace West County Wastewater's identity, values and culture, while also providing a working environment that supports and rewards their efforts. - 6.
 Engage with our community, enhancing the image of West County Wastewater and building awareness of our role in keeping our community healthy.

-WEST COUNTY WASTEATER DISTRICT Principal Officials and Management
+WEST COUNTY WASTEWATER Principal Officials and Management For Fiscal Year Ending June 30, 2021